 But no one before or since has managed to make the most of one quite as they have—and not only in the form of a dozen spin-offs that have aired at one point or another on E! since Keeping Up With the Kardashians premiered in 2007.

 Rather, their name has become more, even, than a billion-dollar brand.
 It's a pop culture touchstone, a word that conjures up all at once luxury and extravagance, style and sex appeal, followers and fashion, family and fierce loyalty.
 Their name has become synonymous with fame, and mention of the Kardashians is never far off when the conversation turns to what being a celebrity is all about in this day and age.

-News that their flagship show will be ending in 2021 after 20 seasons truly marks the end of an era, countless people having followed Kim, Khloe, Kourtney, Kylie, Kendall, momager™ Kris Jenner and their associated loved ones through everything you can think of, from the momentousness of childbirth to the mundanity of a fro-yo run.
+Now that their flagship show is ending June 10 after 20 seasons truly marks the end of an era, countless people having followed Kim Kardashian, Khloe Kardashian, Kourtney Kardashian, Kylie Jenner, Kendall Jenner, momager™ Kris Jenner and their associated loved ones through everything you can think of, from the momentousness of childbirth to the mundanity of a fro-yo run.

 All the while, they knew that to stay fresh, you've got to be able to evolve—and the Kards were busy doing that, too.

 For starters, no one has harnessed social media and bent it to their will quite like the Kardashian and Jenner sisters.
 Though surely there's some overlap among fans, Kourtney, Kim, Khloe, Kendall and Kylie have a combined 909 million Instagram followers, mainly women of all ages who want to see pictures of their kids; what they're wearing—the clothes on their shapely bodies and the makeup on their faces; what they're promoting; and what they have to say about pretty much anything at all.